 In Wales, 1.3 million people spend 60% of their waking time in work.
 In recent years, technological advancements have meant the modern workplace is somewhere that now encourages sitting for long periods.
 Hours spent sitting can cause employees to experience physical and mental health problems, which can lead to time off work, short-term disability, reduced productivity, increased costs, and overall disrupt the working environment.

 It’s medically proven that there are a number of benefits to taking part in regular physical activity such as cycling, with benefits including:

-With obesity and mental health issues continuing to have an impact upon the health and wellbeing of our own staff as well as the population of Cardiff and Vale, I hope this will encourage many of you to get motivated in joining in, in taking up any of the local walks we will be promoting throughout national walking month in May, signing up with our charity for the Cardiff Half, or just taking the stairs a bit more frequently to keep active in our body and mind.
+With obesity and mental health issues continuing to have an impact upon the health and wellbeing of our own staff as well as the population of Cardiff and Vale, I hope this will encourage many of you to get motivated in joining in, moving more and enjoying the many physical and mental benefits of physical activity .

 – Len Richards, Cardiff and Vale UHB Chief Executive